Patrick Boyce Coglin

 Patrick Boyce Coglin (15 January 1815 - 22 July 1892) was a businessman and politician in the early days of South Australia.

-Coglin was born at Ballynote, in the county of Sligo Ireland to an old and honorable family.
+Coglin was born at Ballynote, in County Sligo in Ireland.
 His uncle, Dr. Boyce, of Tullamore, county Roscommon, was a noted horse breeder.
 In 1831 he, his parents, brothers and sisters sailed for Tasmania in the Lindsay, captain Fenton, arriving in Hobart on 24 June.
 After completing his education in Hobart he was articled to Mr. Biggins, a prominent architect and builder.
 In 1836 or 1837 he left the Lady Liverpool for South Australia, where he married Mrs. Frances Gerrard, the mother of William Gerrard of Yolo Station at Rapid Bay.
 Shortly after his arrival he purchased from Charles Beaumont Howard, the Colonial Chaplain, land in Hindley Street and opened a timber-yard, which developed into a flourishing business, bringing in Tasmanian timber, and when the Burra mines were opened up he purchased the site upon which the Napoleon and Royal Exchange Hotels later stood, to cope with the expanded business.
 He built the first Napoleon Hotel, and was its landlord for many years.
 He purchased more land about the corner of Waymouth and King William Streets, which he later sold at a great profit.
 He invested in pastoral properties, in which he was equally successful.

 About 1877 he purchased a section of land adjoining Brompton and laid it out as a township, giving it the name of Brompton Park, where resided until his death.
 Coglin Street is a major thoroughfare in this area.